 Public rights of way enforcement

-- The permission has not been carried out in accordance with the approved plans
+- the granted permission has not been carried out in accordance with the approved plans; or

-In such cases the Local Planning Authority's enforcement action will be against the breach of planning control and not against the blocking of the public right of way.
+In such cases, our enforcement action will be against the breach of planning control, and not against the blocking of the public right of way.
 But the effect of the action may result in the removal of the blockage.

 We cannot take action over blocked or disputed private rights of way.
 Anyone affected in this way should consult a solicitor.

 For more information about the enforcement of public rights of way contact: